 The advent of the floodlight age saw one English club in particular – Wolves – take fullest advantage of this innovation by arranging regular evening games against mostly foreign clubs, a series that became known as the ‘floodlight friendlies’.

 Wolves became champions of England for the first time in 1954 and in these pre-European cup days such exotic matches gave them the chance to test themselves against the continent’s best.
-The matches were great successes and the highest profile of them were even broadcasted by a BBC that rarely dabbled in live football outside of the FA Cup Final.
+The matches were great successes and the highest profile of them were even broadcasted by a BBC that rarely dabbled in live football beyond the FA Cup Final.
 Showing a natural inclination for glamour not often apparent in their style of play, the Wolves players wore special satin shirts so their colours could be better picked out by the powerful floodlight beams.

 The crack army club Honvéd would be the most famous opponent in the series.
 The Hungarians arrived in Wolverhampton for a friendly in December 1954 with a team containing six of the players who had played in both humiliating defeats the ‘Magical Magyars’ had recently handed out to England.
-With Wolves barely able to get a kick of the ball, the Hungarian visitors dominated first-half play and led through strikes by Sándor Kocsis and Machos.
+With Wolves barely able to get a kick of the ball, the Hungarian visitors dominated first-half play and led through strikes by Sándor Kocsis and Ferenc Machos.

 Conditions deteriorated during the second half of what was a filthy evening and, as the pitch became increasingly waterlogged, so Honvéd’s intricate passing became bogged down in the mud.
 Wolves started hitting long balls into space behind the visitor’s defence with some success and roared back to grab a famous 3-2 victory.